This easy guide shows how to germinate a mango seed found inside any mango fruit and start growing your own mango plant at home.

 Will it grow fruit?

-Probably not, unless you manage to provide exceptional, tropical-like growing conditions for many years that eventually trigger flowering and fruiting.
-Grafted mango trees can produce fruit.
+Your mango plant will probably not grow fruit unless you manage to provide exceptional, tropical-like growing conditions for many years that eventually trigger flowering and fruiting.
+Grafted mango trees, however, are far more likely to produce fruit.

 How long does it take to grow a mango tree?